-Ellis has helped WJXT sharply focus its efforts to leverage their News4JAX news brand to its digital platforms.
+Ellis has helped WJXT sharply focus its efforts to leverage its News4JAX news brand to its digital platforms.
 The station’s news4jax.com is Jacksonville’s No. 1 source for local news and information, distancing itself from all other local media in the market including newspapers.
 In 2014 news4jax.com earned the national Edward R. Murrow award as the best local television website in the United States.

-On WCWJ, he has worked to strengthen, its local brand in the market developing and launching several local programs including The Mark Brunell Show a weekly Jacksonville Jaguars football show featuring the former Jaguars Quarterback and JaxBest, a comprehensive local online guide to all the best places to see, eat, and experience Jacksonville.
+On WCWJ, he has worked to strengthen, its local brand in the market developing and launching several local programs including The Mark Brunell Show a weekly Jacksonville Jaguars football show featuring the former Jaguars quarterback and JaxBest, a comprehensive local online guide to all the best places to see, eat and experience Jacksonville.

 Ellis has led WJXT in launching several innovative projects to emphasize its popular station brand, The Local Station.
 WJXT turned Jacksonville’s annual July 4th fireworks show into a prime-time television event celebrating the active and former military members at the two military bases located in the market.
 He also started PositivelyJax a station-wide project that inspires viewers by telling stories about people and organizations leading positive efforts to make Jacksonville a better place to live.

 The station has turned the market’s regional Spelling Bee into and prime-time broadcast event, televised the first-ever local high school musical into a prime-time show, and created the Bold City Showcase, a one-day high school football event featuring six local teams in three games played on one field, all broadcast live on WJXT.